Adask3s/esg-platform/docs/pipeline.md

 ## Stage 1 — Document Upload

 The user uploads one or more documents through the frontend (supported formats: PDF, XLSX, DOCX, and plain text).
-The user may also attach tags that will later be used to filter relevant chunks during retrieval.
-Celery enqueues a processing task for each uploaded file.
+The user may also attach tags (Environmental, Social, Governance) that will later be used to filter relevant chunks during retrieval.

+Uploads are handled by the `MultiFileUpload` component, which supports:

+- Up to 10 files per batch
+- Maximum 50 MB per file
+- Up to 3 concurrent uploads (the rest are queued)
+- Per-file ESG tag selection
+- Per-file phase tracking: `queued` → `uploading` → `processing` → `done` / `error`
+- Polling of task status every 1.5 s until each file completes

+Each file POST returns a Celery `task_id`.
+The frontend then polls the task-status endpoint independently for each file.
+Celery enqueues parsing tasks asynchronously so the user is never blocked.

 ## Stage 2 — Text Extraction